benmarwick/ctv-archaeology/Archaeology.md

 -  `r github("ISAAKiel/pathAAR")` to reconstruct paths using archaeological monuments, model parameters of infrastructure and evaluate those parameters.
 -  `r github("mrecos/klrfome")` for archaeological site location modeling; maps a single scalar outcome (e.g. presence/absence; 0/1) to a distribution of features.
 -  `r github("eScienceCenter/SiteExploitationTerritories")` calculates a non-isotropic spatial relationship by integrating human energy expenditure in terrain based estimations.
+-  `r github("nevrome/bleiglas")` calculates of three dimensional Voronoi diagrams from input point clouds for spatiotemporal applications in archaeology.

+### Mortuary analysis

+- `r pkg("mortAAR")` calculates a life table based on archaeological demographic data.
+- `r github("nevrome/varnastats")` for bi- and multivariate analysis of matrices of archaeological data.
+Developed and used for the analysis of Varna Necropolis (Bulgaria).

 ### Survey, excavation, and stratigraphic analysis